anolilab/anole.chat/memory-bank/activeContext.md

 ### Chat Provider Refactoring ✅ COMPLETE

-The entire frontend chat provider system has been refactored into a more robust, hook-based architecture.
+The entire frontend chat provider system has been refactored into a more robust, hook-based architecture:

 - **Separation of Concerns**: The logic is now cleanly separated into distinct, testable hooks:
     - `useStreamManager`: Manages the low-level streaming connection, including an adaptive throttle and cancellation.